Mathail8/Teachable.Machine/README.md

 # Teachable.Machine
-Using the teachable machine to identify the objects that the robot can meet
+Using the teachable machine to identify the objects that the robot can meet .
+## Task details in T M.pdf file